prosyslab-classroom/cs348-information-security/README.md

   - You are given 5 “grace days” (self-granted extensions) which you can use to give yourself extra time without penalty
   - Late work handed in when you have run out of grace is discounted 30 % per day late

-- Students will use the [OCaml](https://ocaml.org) programming language for the assignments.
+- Students will use the [OCaml](https://ocaml.org) programming language for the software security assignments.
 For more details of OCaml, see the following meterials:
   #### OCaml Tutorial
   - [Functional Programming in OCaml (Cornell CS3110)](https://www.cs.cornell.edu/courses/cs3110/2019sp/textbook/)
   #### OCaml Book